alexbilledeaux/GVSU-CIS641-PythonGameGuys/docs/software_requirements_specification.md

    4. The enemy stats shall grow as the depth increases.
    5. The items and enemies added to the map shall grow better as the depth grows.
    6. The level generator shall have two different map creation algorithms.
+   7. The game shall display tiles of the map as they are seen by the player.
+   8. The game shall show entities on the map while they are in the player's field of view.
+   9. The game shall hide entities on the map while they are not in the player's field of view.

 3. Combat
    1. The game shall remove an enemy's icon from the map when the enemy's health reaches 0.